Why should no one be using c++?

-An almost 30 Software Dev that enjoys gaming, woodworking, electronics and plenty of other hobbies.
+An just 30-something Software Dev that enjoys gaming, woodworking, electronics and plenty of other hobbies.
 Too many hobbies.

 Regular Features - regulars take turns telling a funny story each.
 They can be all kinds of different things.
 Songs, plays where everyone needs to get involved, or even true stories backed up with covert voice recordings.